-The project correctly applies the approved monitoring methodology AM0008 - "Industrial fuel switching from coal and petroleum fuels to natural gas without extension of capacity and lifetime of the facility" /5/.
+The project correctly applies the approved monitoring methodology ACM0009 - "Consolidated methodology for industrial fuel switching from coal or petroleum fuel to natural gas" /7/.

 The monitoring methodology considers monitoring emission reductions resulting from switching from fuel oil (and coal) to natural gas at nine spray dryers and one refractory tunnel kiln.
 The monitoring plan for emission reductions occurring within the project boundary are based on measuring the natural gas consumption through individual instruments, the identification of these instruments is given in Annex 4 of the PDD.